 Derivative instruments are generally portrayed as one of these elusive concepts only accessible for industry insiders.
 This article gives a brief overview of the most common derivatives concepts you need to understand.

-First Steps: Understand Derivatives Now
+Understand Derivatives Now

 A derivative is a financial instrument which price is determined by the price of an underlying asset.
 This means that the price of a derivative product is derived from a specified asset or assets.
 Hence their name.

 Derivatives are common financial instruments widely used as hedge (market protection) or to take a speculative positions.

 The underlying asset (aka as underlying) is an asset that trades in a market in which a price is agreed between buyers and sellers.
 Market price for an immediate transaction is called cash price or spot price.

 The most common forms of derivatives can be categorized as forwards, futures, options, or swaps.
 We’ll look at the basics of each of them in the next points.